telerik/blazor-docs/components/chart/types/heatmap.md

 1. add a `ChartSeries` to the `ChartSeriesItems` collection
 2. set its `Type` property to `ChartSeriesType.Heatmap`
-3. provide a data collection to its `Data` property and set the corresponding fields:
+3. provide a data collection to its `Data` property and set the corresponding attributes:
-    *  `XField` - the value that will be displayed on the X-axis
+    *  `XField` - the field that will be displayed on the X-axis
-    *  `YField` - the value that will be displayed on the Y-axis
+    *  `YField` - the field that will be displayed on the Y-axis
-    *  `Field` - the value that will be rendered in the contents of the Heatmap Chart
+    *  `Field` - the field that will be rendered in the contents of the Heatmap Chart
 4. optionally, provide data for the X and Y axes `Categories`